pbrisbin/aurget/README.md

 While you're at it, the `PACMAN`, `SRCDEST`, and `BUILDDIR` settings may or may not be useful to you as well.

+*It's erroring with package not found, but it's in the repos.*

+This can sometimes occur when a package was recently moved from the AUR to [community].
+The PKGBUILD still exists in the AUR and this tricks aurget into adding it as a target during dependency resolution.
+When installation proceeds, it validates the target and (correctly) errors.

+Simply install the repository package (using `--asdeps`) before retrying your AUR installation.

 ## Bugs?